How to bid for a property, and what will happen once you have bid

 What happens next?

 Once the bidding cycle closes, we allocate the property to the person with the highest band, and the earliest 'relevant date'.
 The' relevant date' is normally the date you first registered, or the date when your priority band changed.
-If you're successful, we'll write to you to confirm.
-You'll receive this letter within a week of the cycle closing.
-If you're unsuccessful, you will not receive a letter.
+If you're successful, you'll see this by logging into your account using your user ID and pin (password).

-Please note, your application may be cancelled if you don't make bids for advertised properties, or if there is no contact with us, within six months.
+Please note, your application may be cancelled if you don't login to your account at least every six months.